hokarob/irbcam-plugins/README.md

 <!-- - Official Documentation - Our documentation provides in-depth information about developing plugins for IRBCAM. -->
 - [Forum](https://forum.hokarob.com/) - Join our developer community to ask questions, share your experiences, and collaborate with others.

+## Available Official Plugins

+We have created the following official plugins to demonstrate best practices and provide useful extensions for IRBCAM.
+You can find each plugin in its respective directory within this repository:

+1. **Statistics** A plugin to show statistics for the currently loaded path.
+2. **Quaternion Converter** A plugin to convert between Tait-Bryan and Quaternions.

+Feel free to explore these plugins to understand how they work and use them as references for your own development.

 ## Plugin Development Guidelines

 Before creating your own plugins, it's essential to follow our best practices and guidelines to ensure that your plugins are of high quality and compatible with IRBCAM.
 Here are some key principles to consider: